jbshep/conversational-python-legacy/chapters/ch6_files_excepts.md

 line is the name of the food item.
 The second line is the calorie count.
 The third line is the number of carbohydrates ("carbs") in grams.

-Let’s write code to show all of the items and their attributes, and at the end of the program, let’s announce which food has the lowest calorie count.
-Let’s focus on the first part initially (see Listing~\ref{code:show_records}), and then we’ll come back and add to the code to print out the item with the lowest calorie count.
+Let's write code to show all of the items and their attributes, and at the end of the program, let's announce which food has the lowest calorie count.
+Let's focus on the first part initially (see Listing~\ref{code:show_records}), and then we'll come back and add to the code to print out the item with the lowest calorie count.

 \begin{codelisting}